UR-Fall-2017-CSC-172-Lab-TA-Group/Lab5-Auto/README.md

 ```

 ## ImplementationToTest Folder
 The folder contains an implementation from a student last semester.
-Feel free to add more test cases, but make sure different cases stays in difference folders
+Feel free to add more test cases, but make sure different cases stays in different folders